Momentum Movement: History

 In early 2015, the Momentum Movement group was created by ten Hungarians.
 On November 3, 2016, the group registered as an association, led by lawyer Dániel Károly Csala.
 By February 2017, the association lead a drive for a referendum on Budapest's bid for the 2024 Summer Olympics: they had 143 members and 1,800 activists.
 On March 4, 2017, Momentum Movement became an official political party, with 99 founding members.
 András Fekete-Győr was elected as party leader, while Anna Orosz, Tamás Soproni, Edina Pottyondy and Barnabás Kádár became deputy presidents.

 In May 2017, pollsters estimated that the party stood at 3% national support.
 Most of its supporters were high school graduates under the age of 40 or college-educated urban residents.
 In October 2017, the party released its platform for the upcoming election (országos program), a 363-page document proposing solutions to an array of perceived issues in the Hungarian governmental system.
 The critical reception to the document was mixed: one major Hungarian news outlet, the Magyar Idők, called the document a "pile of empty promises," while another, hvg.hu, wrote that the document's proposed healthcare policy seemed "the most detailed and thorough."
 In March 2018, the party announced that their parliamentary candidates would be on the ballot in 97 out of 106 electoral districts in Hungary.
 On April 8, 2018, the party obtained 3.08% of the popular vote in the parliamentary elections.
 Momentum did not meet the threshold for the party to be recognized in parliament, but qualified for government subsidies for the next term.

 On May 5, 2018, the president of the party resigned, and the three head directors of the party temporarily took over leadership.
 In April 2019, the party was registered for the 2019 European Parliament election.
 On May 26, 2019, the party obtained 9.86% of the popular vote (becoming the third largest party in the election), thus meeting the 5% threshold: two candidates of the party were elected to the European Parliament.

-In 2019 local election the party managed to win mayorships of three Budapest districts and 29 seats in counties' assemblies (mostly in Pest county).
+In 2019 local election, the party managed to win mayorships of three Budapest districts and 29 seats in counties' assemblies (mostly in Pest county).

+The party was part of the electoral coalition United for Hungary for the 2022 parliamentary elections.
+They participated in the 2021 opposition primary.
+They secured candidates for 15 constituencies and 21.73% of the popular vote.
+However their candidate for Prime Minister, András Fekete-Győr showed the weakest performance, only receiving 3.39% of votes.
+Subsequently the party endorsed Péter Márki-Zay on October 7, the day before Gergely Karácsony withdrew in his favor.